HATFIELD WAREHOUSE FIRE

 • Public Safety

-The warehouse fire that broke out at Dorman Products in Colmar, Hatfield Township, in which more than 30 fire and emergency personnel from across Montgomery and Bucks counties battled for more than 10 hours, remains under investigation by the Hatfield Township Fire Marshals’ Office and no cause has been determined at this time.
+The warehouse fire that broke out at Dorman Products in Colmar, Hatfield Township, in which more than 30 fire and emergency departments from across Montgomery and Bucks counties battled for more than 10 hours, remains under investigation by the Hatfield Township Fire Marshals’ Office and no cause has been determined at this time.

 At least one firefighter was transported to an area hospital for a non life-threatening injury, according to Hatfield Township Fire Marshal Mike Waldron.